paihz/vue.js-ONMVC/README.md

 # vue.js-ONMVC
-Testing and create vueJS for front end
+Testing and create vueJS for front end web.